-If the coast guard becomes suspicious, it sends out a patrol.
-If the suspicion is confirmed upon inspection of the foreign vessel, it is confiscated in accordance with Mauritanian law, explains Ahmed Ould Moulaye, who has responsibility for operations at the coast guard in Nouakchott.
-His country’s digital surveillance technology is “a role model in the region,” he states.
-And its effects are visible.
-The coast guard has only had to seize a single vessel in the last year, according to Moulaye.
-In previous years, the legal violations were recorded by the hundreds each year.
+If the coastguard suspects something, it sends out a patrol boat.
+If the inspection of the foreign vessel confirms the suspicion, it will be confiscated in accordance with Mauritanian law, explains Commander Ahmed Ould Moulaye, Head of Operations of the Mauritanian Coast Guard.
+His country's digital surveillance technology is ”a role model in the region,“ he says.
+And it is making an impact.
+In recent years, the number of legal violations of fishing law has decreased significantly.

 Fishing in Mauritania

-A total of 60,000 people work in the fishing and fish processing industry, more than in any other economic sector in the country.
-Seventeen percent of export revenues come from fisheries.
+66,000 people work in the fisheries and fish processing industry, more than in any other sector of the country's economy.
+40 percent of export earnings come from the fishing industry.

-Nearly one in three Mauritanians is poor, but the fishing industry has the potential to feed more local people than before, provided that it is sustainably operated, more fish are processed domestically and Mauritania itself puts larger vessels out to sea.
+Almost one in three Mauritanians lives below the poverty line, but the fishing industry has the potential to employ and feed more people than before – if it is run sustainably and if more fish is processed in Mauritania.

 The article was published in CHANCEN spring/summer 2017 „Erfolg in der digitalen Welt“.To German edition